jaspereb/LunchReadingGroup/index.md

 A good blog post for an overview of actor critic methods (and the A2C algorithm) is
 -https://hackernoon.com/intuitive-rl-intro-to-advantage-actor-critic-a2c-4ff545978752

+We also went through a quantum computing course which followed the lectures https://www.youtube.com/playlist?list=PL74Rel4IAsETUwZS_Se_P-fSEyEVQwni7 and written notes at https://inst.eecs.berkeley.edu/~cs191/fa14/ .

 ## Guidelines
 -Upload the paper or presentation at least 1 day prior